Colors can be fascinating to some of us and I wanted to pick out some of the most interesting facts and dispel a few of those myths about color.

 Pink in prisons

-Some prisons and physiological institutions in Europe are using pink paint in their interiors to help deal with violent prisoners or patents.
+Some prisons and psychological institutions in Europe are using pink paint in their interiors to help deal with violent prisoners or patents.
 Pink is believed to have calming and non aggressive influences on people exposed to the color.
 It is also believed to lower blood pressure.

 Bulls hate red